ibm-garage/node-garage-utils/README.md

 ## License

-This module is licensed under the MIT License.
+This package is licensed under the MIT License.
 The full text is available in [LICENSE](LICENSE).